nityakottapally1/Project-2-/README.md

 Lifestyle factors like diet, exercise, and smoking vary culturally across states.
 For example, southern states (e.g., Mississippi) often have higher rates due to cultural dietary habits (e.g., high-fat diets).
 Understanding changes can shed light on how cultural shifts or interventions have impacted health outcomes.

 ### Manipulations
 For both the 1999 and 2017 map we manipulated the georgrphical heta mpa using the following actions.
 We used the Cause Name(a string with a general cause category) to filter for Heart Disease which was the highest Age Adjusted Death Rate in both 1999 and 2017.
 Futhermore we filtered for 2017 using Year.
-Furthermore we filtered out the overal United States using the State feature, to compare indivudal satte rates.
+Furthermore we filtered out the overal United States using the State feature, to compare individual state rates.
 ### Analysis
 The heat map shown displayes a clear trend, in 1999 most states lie closer to blue whilst in 2017 most states have shifted towards red indicating a general decrease in heart disease rates over this 18 year period.